 What will it look like?

 As well as the biorention system and storage pond, the scheme will include a small wetland that will serve as a water hazard in front of the 3rd green.
-A drainage swale between the 3rd and 15th fairways will also provide a further challenge for course patrons.
 Each of these elements has been designed by Council’s consultant team, which includes engineering, landscape design and irrigation specialists, and will not only improve the condition of the course but also its look and feel.

 Why is Council doing it?

-The scheme will have a number of positive impacts on the course and the local environment.
+Once fully operational, the scheme will have a number of positive impacts on the course and the local environment.
 Apart from improving the look of the course it will also enhance its capacity to withstand long dry summers by providing a reliable source of irrigation water.
 From an environmental perspective, the scheme will prevent sediment and other unwanted substances from entering Lime Kiln Bay, and save more than 20 million litres of drinking water that is currently used to irrigate the course.
-The large number of trees, plants and shrubs that will be planted will also provide important habitat for native animals and will fully offset the green house gas emissions associated with the ongoing operation of the scheme.
+Over 25,000 trees, plants and shrubs will be planted which will also provide important habitat for native animals and will fully offset the green house gas emissions associated with the ongoing operation of the scheme.

-Construction will start in July 2012, with the first stage of the scheme (biorentention system, access tracks, storage pond, wetland and swale) to be completed in the latter half of the year.
-This will provide sufficient water to irrigate all the greens and tees within the course.
+The first stage of the scheme (biorentention system, access tracks, storage pond and wetland) is now complete and stage 2 irrigation and topsoil upgrades are due for completion in the latter half of the year.
+The scheme will provide sufficient water to irrigate all the greens and tees within the course.

 Like to know more?

-Down load the information on this web page Project flyer (1.83MB)
+Down load the information on this web page Project flyer (341.82kB)